pedrodelgallego/SteamFactory/README.md

 // Returns a hash of attributes that can be used to build a User instance attrs = SteamFactory.attributes_for("user")

-// Returns an object with all defined attributes stubbed out
-# Not implemented yet
-// stub = SteamFactory.build_stubbed(:user)

-# Passing a function to any of the methods above will yield the return object
+// Passing a function to any of the methods above will yield the return object SteamFactory.build("user", function(user){
-SteamFactory.build("user", function(user){
   User.Save();
 }